sdx-workshop/sdx-submissions/paper.md

 content and metadata found in GMD, allowing for a broad range of applications such as Automatic Drum Transcription.
 Furthermore, having access to isolated audio stems enables a vast array of diverse data augmentation methods that draw inspiration from common music production practices.
-Alongside the dataset, we release a reference model built upon a bank of parallel U-Nets that separates five stems (kick drum, snare, tom-toms, hi-hat, cymbals) from a stereo drum mixture through spectro-temporal soft masking.
+Alongside the dataset, we release a reference model built upon a bank of parallel U-Nets that separates five stems (kick drum, snare, tom-toms, hi-hat, cymbals) from a stereo drum mixture through spectro-temporal soft masking [@mezza2023].
 Such model is meant to serve as a baseline for future research and might complement existing music demixing models.

-[^1] DOI: 10.5281/zenodo.7860223